 If a validation certificate is marked as revoked, the module validation is no longer valid and may not be referenced to demonstrate compliance to FIPS 140-1 or FIPS 140-2.

 If a validation certificate is marked as historical, Federal Agencies should not include these in new procurement.
-This does not mean that the overall FIPS-140 certificates for these modules have been revoked, rather it indicates that the certificates and the documentation posted with them are more than 5 years old and have not been updated to reflect latest guidance and/or transitions, and may not accurately reflect how the module can be used in FIPS mode.
-Agencies may make a risk determination on whether to continue using the modules on this list based on their own assessment of where and how the module is used.
+This does not mean that the overall FIPS-140 certificates for these modules have been revoked, rather it indicates that the certificates and the documentation posted with them are either more than 5 years old, or were moved to the historical list because of an algorithm transition.
+In these cases, the certificates have not been updated to reflect latest guidance and/or transitions, and may not accurately reflect how the module can be used in FIPS mode.
+In some cases, a module may use functionality from another module (bound module) that will be referenced in the binding module's certificate.
+The movement to the historical list of the binding module will coincide with the sunset date of the bound module, regardless of its own sunset date.
+Agencies may make a risk determination on whether to continue using the modules on the historical list based on their own assessment of where and how the module is used.

 It is important to note that validation certificates are issued for cryptographic modules.
 A module may either be an embedded component of a product or application, or a complete product in and of itself.
 If the cryptographic module is a component of a larger product or application, one should contact the product or application vendor in order to determine what products utilize an embedded validated cryptographic module.
 There are inevitably a larger number of security products available which use a validated cryptographic module than the number of modules which are found in this list.
 In addition, it is possible that other vendors, who are not found in this list, might incorporate a validated cryptographic module from this list into their own products.